ishaanbedi/YOLOv3Demo/README.md

 The project is not bundled with any of the YOLOv3 models.
 You can download the models from the [Apple Machine Learning Models](https://developer.apple.com/machine-learning/models/) page and add them to the project by dragging and dropping them into the project navigator.

 By default, the project is configured to use the YOLOv3 model.
-To use the YOLOv3 Tiny model, update the name over [here](https://github.com/ishaanbedi/YOLOv3Demo/blob/main/YOLOv3Demo/ContentView.swift#L18).
+To use the YOLOv3 Tiny model, update the class name over [here](https://github.com/ishaanbedi/YOLOv3Demo/blob/main/YOLOv3Demo/ContentView.swift#L18) (after adding the model to the project).